 The allure of this storied hotel is always star-studded.
 If you're not checking into one of the spacious, well appointed rooms or villas, come for the restaurant, which serves breakfast, lunch, and dinner.
 Late-night, the lobby draws a fetching crowd.

-The excellently styled 32-room short-term stay counterpart to apartment-style Palihouse.
-The powder room-sized salon, Thai massage room, and artisan coffee bar and cafe make it hard to venture out, despite its convenient located in the middle of town.
+Excellent style and service for short-term stays (it's the Palihouse counterpart).
+The powder room-sized salon, Thai massage room, and coffee bar make it hard to venture out, despite its convenient location in the middle of town.

 Fling open the windows of the elegantly appointed seaside rooms and breathe in the ocean air.
 Bicycles are available for rent at the front desk and picnic lunches can be arranged if you want to cruise down Main Street or the paved promenade that stretches for miles along the beach.